Oscar-Delaney/safe_AI_papers/README.md

 and then we manually reviewed these papers to check whether they were indeed relevant.
 * Papers on https://openai.com/research, using the website filters to show only papers that are likely to be relevant.[^2]

 We ignored results on these pages that did not link to a paper (e.g. blog posts).
+We used collecting_abstracts.py to automate the process of extracting information such as abstracts from the list of relevant URLs that we compiled.

 # Collecting papers to analyze from arXiv
 To collect relevant papers from arXiv, we used the following approach: